-It has previously supported the North and Central Staffordshire Landlord Accreditation scheme in partnership with Newcastle Under Lyme Borough Council and Stoke on Trent City Council.
+As of 1 April 2015 the Council withdrew support for the North and Central Staffordshire Landlord Accreditation Scheme, in partnership with Newcastle-under-Lyme Borough Council and Stoke-on-Trent City Council.

-The main benefit of being an accredited landlord is being able to advertise to prospective tenants that you are accredited and therefore you adhere to a high standard of property standards and tenancy management.
-Each scheme will individually have its own benefits for members but the aim is to actively promote and provide recognition to those landlords who keep to good standards and management practices.
+The main benefit of becoming an accredited landlord is being able to advertise to prospective tenants that you are accredited and therefore you adhere to a high standard of property standards and tenancy management.
+Each scheme will individually have its own benefits for members but the aim is to actively encourage and provide recognition to those landlords who keep to good standards and management practices.